Setia Alam: Amenities and facilities

-Setia Alam is home to Setia City Mall, a vibrant shopping complex located in Setia City.
+Setia Alam is home to Setia City Mall, a vibrant shopping complex and the biggest in Shah Alam.
 It is a joint venture project between S P Setia and Asian Retail Investment Fund.
-The township also comprises two multi-purpose convention centres; Setia City Convention Centre Hall 1 & 2 that are fully capable for meetings, incentives, conferences, exhibitions and banquets.
+The township also comprises two multi-purpose convention centers; Setia City Convention Centre Hall 1 & 2 that are fully capable for meetings, incentives, conferences, exhibitions and banquets.

+Next to Setia City Mall, is the Courtyard by Marriott Setia Alam, a 4-star hotel directly linked to Setia City Mall from the NKVE, catered to business travelers.

+It also houses a Lotus's, Econsave, Urbanfresh Marketplace, Jaya Grocer and Village Grocer.